OneMelon8/Pufferfish/docs/final.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NbO2JNhUz7Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Project Summary
 Fighting is a very important part of Minecraft gameplay.
-In survival mode, the player usually needs to eliminate different kinds of mobs to save himself and defend the shelter.
+In survival mode, the player usually needs to eliminate different kinds of mobs to save themselves and defend the shelter.
 In multiplayer mode, the agent will also face the threat of other players.
 A hardcoded computer agent may easily defeat mobs, but when it faces flexible and intelligent human players, the builtin logic will not be sufficient to handle the variety, thus we applied machine learning algorithms to our smart agent in order to simulate human player reaction as much as possible.

 This project was based on Malmo python and reinforcement learning in order to create a smart agent for fighting.
 We applied the modules from RLlib and started the training by fighting with a hardcoded agent which can attack, defend with shield and use gold apples to recover its health.
 After our smart agent was able to defeat the hardcoded agent for most of the time, we made it fight with models of itself at previous checkpoints and occasionally the basic agent(so that it doesn't forget it's original baseline) to keep improving its ability.
 During the self-play procedure, we also tried multiple approaches to fix bugs and compare the effectiveness of our changes.